mateuszhofman/Results-summary-component.github.io/README.md

-# Frontend Mentor - Fylo data storage component solution
+# Frontend Mentor - Results summary component solution
 This is a solution to the "Results summary component" challenge on [Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).